YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/Front-End/HTTP Requests.md

 - Fetch APIs use promises to wait for HTML responses
 	- **`.then()`:**
-		Sets up a [[Asynchronous Operations#Callbacks | callback]] to be executed when the [[Asynchronous Operations#Promises | promise]] is resolved
+		Sets up a [[Asynchronous Programming#Callbacks| callback]] to be executed when the [[Asynchronous Programming#Promises| promise]] is resolved
 	- **`await`:**
-		Used inside an `async` function, it pauses the function's execution until the awaited [[Asynchronous Operations#Promises | promise]] is resolved
+		Used inside an `async` function, it pauses the function's execution until the awaited [[Asynchronous Programming#Promises| promise]] is resolved

 ##### AJAX (Asynchronous javascript and XML)
--  A set of web development techniques that allows web pages to be updated [[Asynchronous Operations | asynchronously]] by exchanging data with the server behind the scenes
+-  A set of web development techniques that allows web pages to be updated [[Asynchronous Programming| asynchronously]] by exchanging data with the server behind the scenes
 - This means that instead of reloading the entire web page when a user performs an action, such as submitting a form, only the specific part of the page that needs to be updated is refreshed
 - This can be achieved using Fetch APIs
 - E.g.: Loading related items from the database when/after writing search queries